projectNEWM/newm-market/README.md

 ## Quick Happy Path Setup

-A quick and dirty setup guide for the happy path.
+This is a quick and dirty setup guide for the happy path.
+It is not extensive but just serves as a baseline to get things started.

 We will need some wallets to run everything.
 Enter the scripts folder and run the command below.